Skip to main content

 Frequently Asked Questions

-How many knots equal the speed of sound?
+How many knots is the speed of sound?

-Why do pilots use both knots and Mach numbers instead of just one?
+Why do we use knots instead of kilometers or miles?

 Conversion Tips & Tricks